Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Duodenoscope Lawsuits

 Duodenoscopes are used in more than 500,000 gastrointestinal endoscopic procedures each year.
 These devices are used during endoscopic retrograde cholangiopancreatography (ERCP) procedures to diagnose and treat conditions within the bile duct and main pancreatic duct, such as gallstones and cancer.
-The duodenoscope can be used to drain fluid from bilary and pancreatic ducts that is blocked by tumors, gallstones, or other conditions affecting the gastrointestinal system.
+The duodenoscope can be used to drain fluid from the biliary and pancreatic ducts that are blocked by tumors, gallstones, or other conditions affecting the gastrointestinal system.

 Alleged Manufacturer Negligence

 On January 15th, 2016, Olympus issued a voluntary recall of the TJF-Q180V duodenoscope.
-The manufacturer is working to modify the device’s design and labeling design and labeling in order to reduce the risk of bacterial infection and cross-contamination.
-Olympus has also indicated that it plans to conduct annual inspections of each device in order to identify any wear on the re-designed sealing mechanism or the presence of attached debris at the scope’s tip—flaws that may require replacement of the parts.
+The manufacturer is working on modifying the device’s design and labeling design and labeling in order to reduce the risk of bacterial infection and cross-contamination.
+Olympus has also indicated that it plans to conduct annual inspections of each device in order to identify any wear on the re-designed sealing mechanism or the presence of attached debris at the scope’s tip – flaws that may require replacement of the parts.

 Lawsuits Regarding Duodenoscope-Related CRE

-Lawsuits are now being filed by patients, and their families, who contracted CRE and other antibiotic resistant infections after undergoing routine endoscopic procedures using a duodenoscope.
-If you or a loved one suffered from severe abdominal pain, gallstones, pancreatic cancer, or bilary or pancreatic duct obstructions between 2012 and 2015, and underwent an ECRP procedure using a duodenoscope, you may be able to seek legal redress.
+Lawsuits are now being filed by patients and their families who contracted CRE and other antibiotic-resistant infections after undergoing routine endoscopic procedures using a duodenoscope.
+If you or a loved one suffered from severe abdominal pain, gallstones, pancreatic cancer, or biliary or pancreatic duct obstructions between 2012 and 2015 and underwent an ECRP procedure using a duodenoscope, you may be able to seek legal redress.
 Contact the attorneys at Peter Angelos Law, for a no-cost legal consultation.